Archaeology: Looting

 Looting of archaeological sites is an ancient problem.
 For instance, many of the tombs of the Egyptian pharaohs were looted during antiquity.
 Archaeology stimulates interest in ancient objects, and people in search of artifacts or treasure cause damage to archaeological sites.
-The commercial and academic demand for artifacts unfortunately contributes directly to the illicit antiquities trade.
+The commercial and academic demand for artifacts contributes directly to the illicit antiquities trade.
 Smuggling of antiquities abroad to private collectors has caused great cultural and economic damage in many countries whose governments lack the resources and or the will to deter it.
 Looters damage and destroy archaeological sites, denying future generations information about their ethnic and cultural heritage.
 Indigenous peoples especially lose access to and control over their 'cultural resources', ultimately denying them the opportunity to know their past.

-In 1937, W. F. Hodge the Director of the Southwest Museum released a statement that the museum would no longer purchase or accept collections from looted contexts.
+In 1937, W. F. Hodge the director of the Southwest Museum released a statement that the museum would no longer purchase or accept collections from looted contexts.
 The first conviction of the transport of artifacts illegally removed from private property under the Archaeological Resources Protection Act was in 1992 in the State of Indiana.

 Archaeologists trying to protect artifacts may be placed in danger by looters or locals trying to protect the artifacts from archaeologists who are viewed as looters by the locals.

 Some historical archaeology sites are subjected to looting by metal detector hobbyists who search for artifacts using increasingly advanced technology.
 Efforts are underway among all major Archaeological organizations to increase education and legitimate cooperation between amateurs and professionals in the metal detecting community.

 While most looting is deliberate, accidental looting can occur when amateurs, who are unaware of the importance of Archaeological rigor, collect artifacts from sites and place them into private collections.